 We are used to reading different studies and articles on the best way to parent a child.
 However, there is actually very little evidence that suggests that a particular parenting style is optimal.
 So, what is the the key to enhance a child’s chances for success?

-The experiences in the first two years of life have the power to alter a child’s future.
+The experiences during the first two years of life have the power to alter a child’s future.
 This window of opportunity is critical.
-There are several things that can be done to enhance a child’s chances for success – high quality education, motivating teachers, opportunities, access to good mental health services, etc.
+There are several things that can be done to enhance a child’s chances for success –high quality education, motivating teachers, opportunities, access to good mental health services, etc.

-A parenting strategy is not going to define a child’s future.
-Rather, learning about your baby’s psychological development has the potential to improve parenting skills.
-The key is reaching a higher audience so parents all over the world can engage in effective quality interactions.
+A parenting strategy is not going to define a kid’s future.
+But learning about your baby’s psychological development will help you improve your parenting skills.
+The key is to reach a higher audience so parents all over the world can engage in effective quality interactions.
 Media technology is an effective way to deliver information on a grand scale and greatly intervene in people’s lives.
 Continue reading →

 Letting your baby stay up late

 What to do: Did you know that most babies actually display signs of sleep readiness between 6 and 8 pm?
 Be aware of signs like, droopy eyelids or eye rubbing, before your baby gets a bit fuzzy.
-If you get him or her to bed when he or she is drowsy but not overtired or completely asleep, it will be easier for him or her to learn to fall asleep on his or her own.
+If you get him to bed when he is drowsy, but not overtired or completely asleep, it will be easier for him to learn to fall asleep on his own.
 Continue reading →

 Did you know that house injuries are one of the top reasons kids under 3 visit the E.R. each year?